melonproject-archive/melonjs/README.md

 ## Summary

-MelonJS allows you to call functions on the following contracts:
+MelonJS allows you to create instances of and call functions on the following Melon contracts:

-- Guarantee that all values are from the same block
-- Use watchers to poll for multiple blockchain state variables/functions
-- Get updates when a watcher detects state has changed
-- Results from out of sync nodes are automatically ignored
-- Get new block updates
+- Accounting
+- Fee Manager
+- Participation
+- Policy Manager
+- Shares
+- Trading
+- Vault
+- CompleteSetup

 ## Installation and Development